jbmowgli/PixelsRoll20ChromeExtension/README.md

 ## License

 This project is licensed under the MIT License.
-Based on the original [Pixels Roll20 Chrome Extension](https://github.com/GameWithPixels/PixelsRoll20ChromeExtension) by Olivier Basille and the GameWithPixels team.
+Based on the original [Pixels Roll20 Chrome Extension](https://github.com/GameWithPixels/PixelsRoll20ChromeExtension) by the GameWithPixels team.